The Lover of Wisdom I

 - Not generally recognized as a philosopher.

-- She reflects on love/eros (a full-body experience vs. a mere feeling), desire, longing (“yearn”), memory, change, sorrow, family, [women’s] beauty …
+- In addition to eros, Sappho reflects on desire, longing (“yearn”) [Sophie], memory, change, sorrow, family, [women’s] beauty …

 - “I say someone in another time will remember us” (fr.
 147).